 All associated council costs are provided free of charge such as the legal order to close your street and also all traffic management equipment needed to close your street safely.

 You will need to pay a modest premium in advance to ensure your Street Play session is covered by Public Liability Insurance.
 But we will fully refund the cost of this premium.
-Please email Christine Stewart at Glasgow Life for assistance with organising this insurance.
+Please email Kirsty McQuillan at Glasgow Life for assistance with organising this insurance.

 Local residents will still be able to park on the road during the event, but the traffic management equipment provided will help you to manage this.